Guy Sajer

-Guy Mouminoux (13 January 1927 – 11 January 2022), known by the pseudonym Guy Sajer, was a French writer and cartoonist who is best known as the author of the Second World War memoir Le Soldat Oublié (1965, translated as The Forgotten Soldier), which recounts his experience serving in the Wehrmacht on the Eastern Front from 1942 to 1945, in the elite Großdeutschland Division.
+Guy Mouminoux (13 January 1927 – 11 January 2022), known by the pseudonym Guy Sajer, was a French writer and cartoonist who is best known as the author of the Second World War novel Le Soldat Oublié (1965, translated as The Forgotten Soldier), based on his experience serving in the Wehrmacht on the Eastern Front from 1942 to 1945, in the elite Großdeutschland Division.
 After the war, Mouminoux had a long career as a cartoonist, writing and illustrating under his real name, and also under the pen names Dimitri, and Dimitri Lahache.

 Early life

 Guy Mouminoux was born in Paris on 13 January 1927, the son of a French father and an Alsatian German mother whose maiden name was Sajer.
 He was raised in Alsace, which was effectively annexed by Germany in 1940 following the Fall of France.
-According to his autobiography The Forgotten Soldier, Sajer joined the Wehrmacht in 1942, aged 16.
+According to his autobiographical novel The Forgotten Soldier, Sajer joined the Wehrmacht in 1942, aged 16.
 "My parents were country people, born hundreds of miles apart, a distance filled with difficulties.
 There were two flags for me to honour.
 I entered the service, dreamed and hoped.
 I also knew cold and fear in places never seen by Lili Marlene".